18F/handbook/_pages/travel-leave/leave.md

 Former members of the military and/or a military service academy can receive credit for their time.
 They’ll need to fill out form [FERS 3108](https://www.opm.gov/forms/pdf_fill/sf3108.pdf).
 An employee who has transferred from another agency can use their time to count toward the 12-month restriction.

-The Department of Labor has a [detailed guide to FMLA](https://www.dol.gov/whd/fmla/), including this [FMLA FAQ](https://www.dol.gov/whd/fmla/fmla-faqs.htm).
+The Department of Labor has a [detailed guide to FMLA](https://www.dol.gov/agencies/whd/fmla).

 For complete details, see [this recent guidance](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/handbook-on-leave-and-workplace-flexibilities-for-childbirth-adoption-and-foster-care.pdf).
 For a human, readable summary: